Copenhagen Climate Sound Series #1: Conservation Justice

 In addition to her book, Longdon will also present her current fieldwork.
 Her research centres on the design of justice-led conservation technologies for monitoring biodiversity with local forest communities in Ghana (her place of heritage), specialising in biodiversity monitoring through machine-learning powered bioacoustics – essentially Shazam for nature.
 Uncovering the inherent connection between ecology, sociology and technology, her research has disrupted a stagnant and often colonial and extractive field of study and made clear the need for a justice-centred approach to the application of technology in conservation.

-Following Longdon’s talk, a discussion will be hosted by Kara Oehler, Executive Director of the Institute for Climate Sound & Society with Longdon, CApE Director Stefan Gaarsmand Jacobsen and University of Copenhagen’s Natalie Marie Gulsrud.
+We’ll finish with a discussion moderated by Kara Oehler, Director of the Institute for Climate Sound & Society with Joycelyn Longdon, Natalie Marie Gulsrud, and CApE Director Stefan Gaarsmand Jacobsen.

 Joycelyn Longdon

-Joycelyn was 2022’s winner of the Emerging Designer London Design Medal, was featured in British Vogue’s December 2023 ‘Forces for Change’ Issue and is a and is a TEDx Alumni.
+As an environmental educator and storyteller, Joycelyn has made more accessible topics of environmental justice, climate colonialism, conservation, nature technology and design.
+She was 2022’s winner of the Emerging Designer London Design Medal, and was featured in British Vogue’s December 2023 ‘Forces for Change’ Issue.
 Most recently, she has been listed as one of Pique Action and Harvard Chan C-CHANGE's 2024 Climate Creators to Watch and as one of Country and Town House’s Future Icons Power People 2024.
-Her new book, Natural Connection: What Indigenous Wisdom & Marginalised People Teach Us About Environmental Action explores examines 6 key pillars: Rage, Imagination, Innovation, Theory, Healing and Care to showcase the wonder of the natural world and inspire us to view climate action as a shared goal rather than individual burden.
+Her debut book, Natural Connection: What Indigenous Wisdom and Marginalised People Teach Us About Environmental Action, was published in April 2025.

 Natalie Marie Gulsrud